patching...

 • To highlight that Wells Fargo pays the lowest corporate tax rate of any major bank (around 11 percent) and paid no taxes in 2009.

-A San Marino Police Department officer was at the protest, which lasted about a half hour and at no point got violent, but the officer eventually told an organizer that protesters needed to move a charter bus and vehicles parked on Woodstock Road, which does not allow street parking.
+A officer was at the protest, which lasted about a half hour and at no point got violent, but the officer eventually told an organizer that protesters needed to move a charter bus and vehicles parked on Woodstock Road, which does not allow street parking.

 As protesters left in two large charter buses and a few cars, four South Pasadena Police Department cars arrived near the scene since SMPD had called them for assistance, but it was not needed at that point.